Where to See Holiday Lights in Pigeon Forge

 The Island in Pigeon Forge

-Sparkling lights, giant ornaments, and tall, tall trees are seen on Island Drive and throughout the Island in Pigeon Forge.
+Sparkling lights, giant ornaments, and tall, tall trees are seen on Island Drive and throughout The Island in Pigeon Forge.
 Even the 200-foot-tall Great Smoky Mountain Wheel shows off the holiday spirit with red, green and white lights.
-You will find restaurants, attractions, shopping and entertainment for the whole family at The Island in Pigeon Forge.
+You will find restaurants, attractions, shopping and entertainment for the whole family at The Island in Pigeon Forge this holiday season.

 This delightful and colorful Winterfest train is ready to leave its three-dimensional station for a scenic winter excursion through the Smoky Mountains.
 Nothing beats the scenic drive through town to see all the magical holiday lights that abound in Pigeon Forge.

 Inn at Christmas Place & Christmas Place